jonaskemi/ACIT4420FinalExam/SmartCourier/README.md

 ## Example Workflow

 1. Prepare your delivery data in CSV format
-2. Run the application: `python -m smart_courier.main`
+2. Run the main file in CODE folder: `python main.py`
+3. Select Smart Courier package
-3. Select option 1 to start validation
+4. Select option 1 to start validation
-4. Review validated and rejected deliveries
+5. Review validated and rejected deliveries
-5. Proceed to optimization
+6. Proceed to optimization
-6. View route summaries for all transport modes
+7. View route summaries for all transport modes
-7. Select your preferred transport mode
+8. Select your preferred transport mode
-8. Review the final optimized route
+9. Review the final optimized route

 ## Module Reference